StereoKit/sk_gpu/readme.md

 ### 2. [skshaderc](https://github.com/maluoi/sk_gpu/tree/master/skshaderc)

-This is a shader compiler that uses [DXShaderCompiler](https://github.com/microsoft/DirectXShaderCompiler) and [Spirv-Cross](https://github.com/KhronosGroup/SPIRV-Cross) to compile real HLSL shader code into a single file containing HLSL bytecode, SPIRV, GLSL, and GLSL Web, along with some metadata about buffer layout and uniforms. sk_gpu.h loads these files and picks the right chunk to use on the right platform :)
+This is a shader compiler that uses [glslang](https://github.com/KhronosGroup/glslang) and [Spirv-Cross](https://github.com/KhronosGroup/SPIRV-Cross) and [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools) to compile and optimize real HLSL shader code into a single file containing HLSL bytecode, SPIRV, GLSL, GLSL ES, and GLSL Web, along with some metadata about buffer layout and uniforms. sk_gpu.h loads these files and picks the right chunk to use on the right platform :)

 ### 3. [Examples](https://github.com/maluoi/sk_gpu/tree/master/examples)